Waiting for the Rain (novel): Part Two

 In Part 2 Tengo becomes a much more active member in the fight against the white regime.
 About four years later than Part One, Part Two details more closely on Tengo's life in Johannesburg, and only briefly visit Frikkie as he is serving his mandatory term in the army.
 Tengo is receiving tutoring from Rev. Gilbert and living with the Millers for a time.
 Soon, however, more and more protests break out in response to stricter rules set by the white government, and Tengo's school is shut down.
 He now has a choice to make: should he choose education and try to matriculate to college, or join the demonstrations against apartheid?
-He wants to continue his education but does not see how this is possible—at least, not until Joseph returns and offers him a chance to go overseas and be schooled.
-Before Tengo sets out to leave, he is informed about a funeral held for the schoolchildren that were shot during riots.
-Once he arrives he sees the army trying to break up the funeral, and as he begins to fight back a gunshot is heard along with a scream. he runs and then is reunited with Frikkie, a current patron of the army.
+He wants to continue his education but does not see how this is possible – at least not until Joseph returns and offers him a chance to go overseas and be schooled.
+Before Tengo sets out to leave, he is informed about a funeral held for the schoolchildren who were shot during riots.
+Once he arrives he sees the army trying to break up the funeral, and as he begins to fight back a gunshot is heard along with a scream.
+He runs and then is reunited with Frikkie, a current patron of the army.
 He accidentally hits him, and as he takes his gun he notices who the soldier was.
-The share good memories, and debate, but they split ways and keep their meeting- and their friendship- a secret.
+They share good memories, and debate, but they split ways and keep their meeting – and their friendship – a secret.